-Please note: Although you may have been given a username and password for the secure website from your Exams Officer you may not have been given access to the Resources section.
-If you cannot find any of the resources on the secure website, please see your Exams Officer in the first instance.
+Please note: Although you may have been given a username and password for Portal from your Exams Officer you may not have been given access to the Resources section.
+If you cannot find any of the resources on Portal, please see your Exams Officer in the first instance.